-Ruler is featured without crown and without REX royal reference holding cross and a scepter pointing out to his rule as a prince or earl and not king.
+Ruler is featured without crown and without REX royal title holding cross and a scepter pointing out to his rule as a prince or earl and not king.
 On the reverse there is cross in the middle and letters BLADIMIRVS (VLADIMIR) around.
 Cyrillic B and rest of the description in Latin.

 First copper coin is 18,5mm, 2,04g and third one from auction is 20mm, 2,59g.

-Jovan Vladimir potentially minted first Serbian coins and is first Serbian to become saint in Catholic church and is a first saint in Serbian Orthodox church.
+Jovan Vladimir potentially minted first Serbian coins and is first Serbian to become saint in Roman Catholic church and is a first saint in Serbian Orthodox church.

 Fascinating collection of coins in Peoples museum Belgrade Serbia.